base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

 contract Printer {
      function print(string memory _content) external view {
-        require(bytes(_content).length > 0, "invalid lenght");
+        require(bytes(_content).length > 0, "invalid length");
         console.log(_content);
     }
 }
 ```

-The easiest way for `Computer` to access both functionalities is to inherit; however, as all of these contracts continue adding functionality, the size of the code will also increase tand you will reach the contract size issue at some point since you are copying the entire functionality into your contract.
+The easiest way for `Computer` to access both functionalities is to inherit; however, as all of these contracts continue adding functionality, the size of the code will also increase.
+You will reach the contract size issue at some point, since you are copying the entire functionality into your contract.
 You can better allow that functionality to be kept with their specific contracts and if the `Computer` requires to access that functionality, you could call the `Calculator` and `Printer` contracts.

 But in this example, there is a process that must call both `Calculator` and `Printer`: